swap-git03/QuizApp-using-React/README.md

-# QuizApp-using-React
-Quiz App A interactive quiz application built with React, allowing users to test their knowledge and compete with others
+Quiz App is an interactive quiz application built with React, allowing users to test their knowledge.
+A responsive design for mobile and desktop devices.
+Built using React, JavaScript, CSS, and HTML, this project is a great example of a interactive web application.
+Feel free to clone, fork and contribute to the project.